dgleba/vamp203/README.md

       I used 03prep-iso.sh
 - create the virtual box  ( I did this from windows) 09createvbox.bat
 - install the resulting Ubuntu 14.04 64bit server iso in vbox (just press enter to start installing after you see the startup screen.)
--   note: if black screen after it boots up...  press ctrl-alt-f1 to get login prompt
 - after booting the vbox ubuntu server and logging in, run  sudo ./start.sh
+  note: if black screen after it boots up after installing...  press ctrl-alt-f1 to get login prompt
 - run  sudo ./12bootstrap203.sh which runs 15import203.sh and 18django203.sh
-- visit in your browser: [ip-address]/menu
+- visit in your browser: [ip-address]/menu or any other address that leads to the web content you placed in c:\p2\vamp\htdocs

 ## Preparation